UK Inheritance Tax Rates: What You Need to Know

 • Inheritance tax is only for the wealthy.
 While it’s true that larger estates are more likely to be subject to inheritance tax, many people with more modest estates may also be affected.

-• Giving away assets before death avoids inheritance tax.
+• Giving away assets before death can reduce your inheritance tax liability.
 While gifts can be an effective strategy, there are rules and potential pitfalls to consider.

 • Inheritance tax is always paid by the beneficiaries.
 In reality, inheritance tax is typically paid by the estate before the remaining assets are distributed to the beneficiaries.